Supporting Veteran Students: Keys to Success

 Your Next Mission Awaits

 At National University, we’re committed to supporting our military students in all aspects of their education and professional development.
-From introducing you to scholarship opportunities to determining whether your military experience qualifies for college credit, you’ll find online and on-site resources to connect you with student services and alumni communities, help you navigate and use your benefits to the fullest, provide assistance for online learners, offer a wide range of wellness services, and more.
+From introducing you to scholarship opportunities to determining whether your military experience qualifies for college credit, you’ll find online and in-person resources to connect you with student services and alumni communities, help you navigate and use your benefits to the fullest, provide assistance for online learners, offer a wide range of wellness services, and more.

 From nursing, accounting, and engineering to business, education, and computer science, National University offers more than 75 accredited online, on-campus, and hybrid programs, including accelerated study options for students who qualify.
 The next question is, which of our degree or certificate programs is right for you?